lgustafson/docker-monit/README.md

   * /opt/monit

-Monit is configured to be executed and managed by the runit, the init system of phusion/baseimage-docker.
-It will be executed as a non-privileged user named monit.
-The monit configuration file lives
+Monit is configured to be executed as root within the container and will be run as pid 1.The monit configuration file lives at:
-at:

-  * /home/monit/conf/monitrc.
+  * /etc/monitrc

 The supplied monitrc simply includes all .conf files at the following
 locations:

-  * /home/monit/conf/monitrc.d
+  * /etc/monitrc.d
-  * /home/monit/conf/monit.d
+  * /etc/monit.d

 Monit Configuration